padamson/seamless/tutorial/README.md

 * *Makefile*: self-explanatory; supports `pdflatex` and `latex`; does not generate source code or test suite (see `Makefile` in root directory for that)
 * *spec.cls*: provides the `spec` LaTeX document class which is a modification of the `book` class
-* *Notation.tex*: describes format and prettyprinting for code and syntax
+* *Notation.tex*: describes format and prettyprinting for code
 * *Purpose.tex*: the purpose of the specification document which is to provide the functional specification, technical specification, source code, and test suite (not be confused with the scope of the document, which is to solve the Rosetta Code numerical